COS301-SE-2021/GeoCode/README.md

 <div style="margin-left: 4%">

-The team Peak Performers had the following mentor from <a href="https://5dt.com/"> Fifth Dimension Technologies </a> and the <a href="https://www.up.ac.za/"> University of Pretoria</a>:
+The team had the following mentors from <a href="https://5dt.com/"> Fifth Dimension Technologies </a> and the <a href="https://www.up.ac.za/"> University of Pretoria</a> respectively:

 Industry Mentor:
   <pre>